kamara-moses/Password-Generator/README.md

     -JavaScript

 <h2>Difficulties</h2>
 I had some difficulties with getting the prompts to the user and ensuring that the application generate a password that fits the users inputs.
-That presented a challenge that taught me an d alot.
+That presented a challenge that taught me alot.